 11. What are your 2018 goals?

 Race as a team with some tactics, finish top 10 as many times as possible and promote our sponsors.
 I am no pro and don’t even plan on winning a whole bunch if ever.
 I really love that local businesses here in Columbus have decided to sponsor our team.
 As long as our team has their support my main goal is to race hard, have fun, and support their brands.

 12. When you aren’t pedaling your bike what do you like to do?

 I love football so I spend a lot of time in the fall watching the Buckeyes and Browns.
-When football or cycling isn’t consuming my life I spend a lot of time with my wife, our two dogs, family and friends.
+When football or cycling isn’t consuming my life I spend a lot of time with my wife, my daughter Jane, our two dogs, family and friends.
 We enjoy experiencing new places to eat and trying as many new beers as possible but we keep it responsible.
 Nothing beats a nice, cold, Dark Horse from Elevator Brewing though (shameless sponsor promotion).